A Generalized Expression for the Gradient of Mutual Information with the Application in Multiple Access Channels: Applications in Multiple Access Communication Channels

-As it can be seen from~\eqref{eqnMACwithout5}, when there is no feedback in the channel model, derivative of mutual information will be related only to the sum of the MMSE terms of user's and cross correlation terms induced by the interference of different users.
+As it can be seen from~\eqref{eqnMACwithout5}, when there is no feedback in the channel model, derivative of MI will be related only to the sum of the MMSE terms of user's and cross correlation terms induced by the interference of different users.